Health Policy and Management, M.P.H.

 Statement of Goals: In 500 to 1,000 words, address the following questions:

-- Why are you pursuing this M.P.H. program, and what are your particular areas of interest in Health Policy and Management?
+- Why are you pursuing the MPH in Health Policy and Management, and what are your particular areas of interest in the field?

-- What are your future career goals, and what have you done either academically or professionally to guide your interest in Health Policy and Management?
+- What are your future career goals, and what have you done either academically or professionally to guide your interest in public health and to begin preparation toward your career goals?

 - What is your leadership philosophy?
 How effective are you at working on interdisciplinary teams?